anderson-aristotle/html-css-bootstrap-layout/README.md

     modal.
 -   Using your knowledge of get-form-fields write a function so that when "save changes" is clicked the input in the input field is console logged in Chrome.
--   Refrencing the Bootstrap documentation add a navbar to your page.
+-   Referencing the Bootstrap documentation add a navbar to your page.
 -   Move the button that opens up the modal to the navbar.

 ## Useful Resources